uikit/uikit-site/docs/pages/utility.md

 UIkit uses panels to outline certain sections of your content.
 These can be arranged in grid columns from the [Grid component](grid.md), for example.

-Add the `.uk-panel` class to a `<div>` element to create a position context, set box-sizing to border-box, apply a clearfix and to remove the bottom margin of its last child element.
+Add the `.uk-panel` class to a `<div>` element to create a position context, set box-sizing to border-box, apply a clear fix and remove the bottom margin of its last child element.

 ```example
 <div class="uk-child-width-1-3@s" uk-grid>